craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/main-menu-global-config.rst

 .. index:: Navigation Menu Global Config, Global Config

-.. _newIa-nav-menu-global-config:
+.. _nav-menu-global-config:

 =============================
 Navigation Menu Global Config
 =============================

 CrafterCMS allows the user to edit the system settings for Studio without access to the physical server through ``Global Config`` under the ``Navigation Menu`` in Studio.
-This global configuration file overrides the :ref:`core configuration of Crafter Studio <newIa-studio-core-configuration>`, ``studio-config.yaml``,  found in your Authoring installation, under ``CRAFTER_HOME/bin/apache-tomcat/webapps/studio/WEB-INF/classes/crafter/studio``, and the Studio configuration override file ``studio-config-override.yaml`` under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` in your Authoring installation (for more information on this file, see :ref:`newIa-studio-config-override`.
+This global configuration file overrides the :ref:`core configuration of Crafter Studio <studio-core-configuration>`, ``studio-config.yaml``,  found in your Authoring installation, under ``CRAFTER_HOME/bin/apache-tomcat/webapps/studio/WEB-INF/classes/crafter/studio``, and the Studio configuration override file ``studio-config-override.yaml`` under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` in your Authoring installation (for more information on this file, see :ref:`studio-config-override`.

 Changes made to this file will spread to all nodes in a Studio cluster automatically.
 Please note that not all changes to this file can/will take effect without a restart, so expect to have to **restart Studio for most changes to take effect**.
 If in a cluster, you'll need a rolling restart for all nodes to pick up the changes.